 Using these and other techniques, visualization designers can build captivating interactive graphics.
 Participants in this presentation will be provided with a conceptual framework for weaving together interface instruction and storytelling.
 This art of articulating graphical properties through data narrative will continue to be a key driver of the impact of powerful visual tools.

-Michael Freeman is a lecturer at the University of Washington Information School, where he teaches courses on data visualization and web development.
+Michael Freeman is a lecturer in the Information School at the University of Washington, where he teaches courses on data science, data visualization, and web development.
 With a background in public health, Michael works alongside research teams to design and build interactive data visualizations to explore and communicate complex relationships in large datasets.
-His freelance work ranges from web design to software consulting.
-You can take a look at samples from his projects here.
+Previously, he was a data visualization specialist and research fellow at the Institute for Health Metrics and Evaluation, where he performed quantitative global health research and built a variety of interactive visualization systems to help researchers and the public explore global health trends.
+Michael is interested in applications of data visualization to social change.
+He holds a master’s degree in public health from the University of Washington.
+You can take a look at samples from his projects on his webiste.

 For exhibition and sponsorship opportunities, email firstname.lastname@example.org